ploigos-reference-apps/reference-cloud-resources_operator/README.md

-# reference-quarkus-mvn-cloud-resources (Jenkins) (Workflow: Everything)
+# reference-cloud-resources
-The cloud resources for the [reference-quarkus-mvn](https://github.com/ploigos-reference-apps/reference-quarkus-mvn) application when using Jenkins and the Everything workflow.
+The cloud resources for the [reference apps](https://github.com/ploigos-reference-apps/), deployed using the operator.

 ## Install